- This week: 5,578 views

 The meter console of FZ16 is very trendy and different than its rivals.
 The bike features digital tachometer, speedometer, trip meter and odometer.
 You can also notice its digital fuel gauge and LED indicators on its instrument console.
 This meter console uses orange backlight for illumination and can be read easily.
 The FZ Version 2.0 features an all-new wide instrument console, which looks much better in comparison to the last generation model.

 Engine and Gearbox

 Yamaha has used an air-cooled, four stroke 149cc engine for the FZ Version 2.0.
 This SOHC, single cylinder engine yields out a maximum power output of 12.8 bhp at 8000 rpm (down from 13.8 BHP) while its utmost torque of 12.8 Nm (down from 13.6 NM) can be achieved at 6000 rpm.
 This engine is mated with a five speed manual gearbox with one gear down and four gears up-shift pattern.

 Acceleration and Performance

-The high performance engine of this bike can give you a mileage of around 35-40km/ltr in daily usage while on highways; it can give you a fuel efficiency of around 40-45km/ltr.
+As per the company claims, the FZ Version 2.0 is more fuel-efficient now.
+The high performance engine of this bike can give you a mileage of around 35-40km/ltr in daily usage while on highways; it can give you a fuel efficiency of around 45-50km/ltr.